FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/quick_start/solidity_application.md

 |                             |--Asset.java  # Java files generated by the Asset.sol contract
 ```

-The 'org / fisco / bcos / asset / contract /' package path directory is generated in the java directory, which contains the 'Asset.java' file, which is the file required by the Java application to call the 'Asset.sol' contract.。
+The 'org / fisco / bcos / asset / contract /' package path directory is generated in the java directory, which contains the 'Asset.java' file, which is the file required by the Java application to call the 'Asset.sol' contract。

 'Asset.java 'main interface: